 The command post task that we addressed in this work is a situation / information awareness task, in contrast to a planning task.
 As such, our activities focus on providing natural ways for users to extract information contained in a visual display.
-This visual display, along with databases and models for interacting with the display, was provided by a local company, MAYA Viz, Inc. This application, which we call the battleboard, is written in Java on the "CoMotion" visualization-based collaboration environment for information analysis, which is available from http://www.mayaviz.com/.
-The battleboard provides maps showing units moving over time, along with tables and charts of the units' attributes (see Figure 1).
-It initially provided only a standard desktop GUI interface, so our work for the CPoF task involves supplying multiple, flexible modes of interaction with the MAYA Viz battleboard using their supplied programming interface.
+This visual display, along with databases and models for interacting with the display, was provided by a local company, MayaViz, Inc. This application, which we call the battleboard, is written in Java.
+It provides maps showing units moving over time, along with tables and charts of the units' attributes (see Figure 1).
+It initially provided only a standard desktop GUI interface, so our work for the CPoF task involves supplying multiple, flexible modes of interaction with the MayaViz battleboard using their supplied programming interface.